fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

     c1 = conn.cursor()
     ```

-    *host* covers all IPs of TDengine server-side, and *config* is the directory where the client configuration files is located
+    *host* covers all IPs of DThouse server-side, and *config* is the directory where the client configuration files is located

 - Write data